WSLAB3D/tuya-local-automated-backup-restore/README.md

 The add-on reads `/config/.storage/core.config_entries` directly to inspect `tuya_local` entries.
 If a device in the backup is missing from the live entries, it drives the Home Assistant config flow API to re-add it using the stored `device_id`, `local_key`, `host`, and `type`.

-## Sharing

-This repository is structured so you can share it with the Home Assistant community.

 ## License

 MIT